Ready to build your first agent using parametric q learning?

 Each starting state component is sampled randomly from the interval [-0.05, 0.05].
 Sometimes, the starting position is so close to balance that the episode is easy.
 Other times, the starting position is so off-balance that the episode is much harder to solve, and sometimes even impossible.

-What about the cart velocity and the pole angular velocity ω.
+What about the cart velocity v and the pole angular velocity ω.
 Are these values bounded too?

 If you look at the OpenAI gym interval variables